RevenueCat/purchases-ios/README.md

 You can use Github Issues to report any bugs and issues with *Purchases*.
 Here is some advice for users that want to report an issue:

 1. Make sure that you are using the latest version of *Purchases*.
 The issue that you are about to report may be already fixed in the latest master branch version: https://github.com/revenuecat/purchases-ios/tree/master.
-2. Providing reproducible steps for the issue will shorten the time it takes for it to be fixed.
-A JSFiddle is always welcomed, and you can start from this [basic one](https://jsfiddle.net/froala/wc5c3jhk/).
+2. Providing reproducible steps for the issue will shorten the time it takes for it to be fixed - a Gist is always welcomed!
 3. Since some issues are Sandbox specific, specifying what environment you encountered the issue might help.
 ​